Counselling and Supervision

 The following websites provide lists of counsellors who are able to provide online/phone counselling now:

 Workshops and Training

-Unfortunately we have had to postpone the workshops we had planned for the next few months, however places can still be booked and we will announce new dates as soon as possible.
-Our Diploma course has moved online, thanks to Zoom and Google Classroom 🙂
+Unfortunately we had to postpone some of the workshops we had planned, however places can still be booked and we will announce new dates as soon as possible.
+Up to date details are available on our Eventbrite page.

 Helplines and Advice

 SO:Linked is the main source of information for the public and frontline staff on services and support available in Southampton to help people at this time.

 Southampton City Council provides help and guidance, including where to get support if you are struggling.

 If you are waiting for counselling or just looking for some help, then the following are a great source of self-help strategies.
 Please be aware that these apps cannot be an effective replacement for standard therapies.
 Remember to choose them wisely and use them mindfully*

 Calm Harm is an app designed to help people resist or manage the urge to self- harm.
 It’s private and password protected, and is based on the principles of dialectical behaviour therapy (DBT).
 DBT is a type of talking therapy that’s often effective in people with mood disorders.
 The app provides tasks that encourage users to distract themselves from urges to self-harm and help manage their “emotional mind” in a more positive way.

 Big White Wall is an online community for people who are stressed, anxious or feeling low.
 The service has an active forum with round-the-clock support from trained professionals.
 You can talk anonymously to other members and take part in group or one-to-one therapy with therapists.